albar965/littlenavmap-manual/en/MENUS.md

 Deletes all intermediate waypoints and connects departure and destination using a great circle line.

-You can calculate a flight plan between any kind of waypoints, even user defined waypoints \(right click on the map and select `Add Position to Flight plan` to create one\).
+You can calculate a flight plan between any kind of waypoints, even user-defined waypoints \(right-click on the map and select `Add Position to Flight plan` to create one\).
 This allows the creation of snippets that can be merged into flight plans.
 For example you can use this feature for crossing the North Atlantic with varying departures and destinations.
 This applies to all flight plan calculation modes.

 #### ![Calculate Radionav](../images/icons/routeradio.png "Calculate Radionav") Calculate Radionav {#calculate-radionav}